alxbel/films-info-android/README.md

-# Android client for nice-films.info
+# Android client for web service with films info

 ## Description
 This app shows info about any good films that have been shot in the history of cinema.